adi90x/Docker-Backup/README.md

 DISTANT_HOST_PATH = Path to backup in ssh style (user@host:path_to_backup)

 #TODO
-Add cron like
-Add possibility to connect via password
+Give the possibility to change when backup is done currently every day Add possibility to connect via password